 Vitamin D helps to absorb calcium from food or supplements.
 Once in your body, calcium may be stored in the bones or exist in the blood.
 It may also be excreted through the kidneys.
 Levels of calcium in the blood are normally regulated by hormones from the parathyroid gland.
 Hypocalcemia may occur if an illness or medication interferes with this process.
 The most common cause of hypocalcemia is kidney failure.
 Other causes include a diet that is too low in vitamin D or pancreatitis.

-Factors that may interfere with hormones and can lead to hypocalcemia include:
+Factors that may interfere with hormones, which can lead to hypocalcemia:

 Early hypocalcemia may not have any symptoms.
 When symptoms do occur, they may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Talk with your doctor about the best treatment plan for you.
 Options include: